JacobValdenegro/Miotubos/README.md

 ### 2. Model Training

+1. Install YOLOv11 by running the following command inside the `YOLODataset` folder:
+   pip install ultralytics

-1. Ensure YOLOv11 is installed locally.
+2. Ensure YOLOv11 is installed locally.
    You can follow the instructions from the official YOLOv11 repository to set it up.

-2. Place the generated `images` and `labels` folders in the required YOLO structure (inside the `datasets` directory).
+3. Place the generated `images` and `labels` folders in the required YOLO structure (inside the `datasets` directory).

-3. Configure the training file with the class names and corresponding paths.
+4. Configure the training file with the class names and corresponding paths.

-4. Execute the training using the following command in an Anaconda-configured environment:
+5. Execute the training using the following command in an Anaconda-configured environment:
    python train.py --epochs <number_of_epochs> --data <path_to_your_data.yaml> --weights yolov11.pt

 ### 3. Detecting New Images